yiisoft/log/README.md

 [![static analysis](https://github.com/yiisoft/log/workflows/static%20analysis/badge.svg)](https://github.com/yiisoft/log/actions?query=workflow%3A%22static+analysis%22)
 [![type-coverage](https://shepherd.dev/github/yiisoft/log/coverage.svg)](https://shepherd.dev/github/yiisoft/log)

-This package provides [PSR-3](https://www.php-fig.org/psr/psr-3/) compatible logging library.
-It is used in [Yii Framework](https://www.yiiframework.com/) but is usable separately.
+This package provides a [PSR-3](https://www.php-fig.org/psr/psr-3/) compatible logging library.
+It is used extensively in the [Yii Framework](https://www.yiiframework.com/) but it can also be used as a separate package.

-The logger sends passes messages to multiple targets.
-Each target may filter messages by their severity levels and categories and then export them to some medium such as file, email or syslog.
+The logger sends or passes messages to multiple targets.
+Each target may filter these messages according to their severity level, and category, and then export them to some medium such as a file, an email or a syslog.

 ## Requirements